 Continuing to have the peripheral vision of a blind cyclops, Zack drags Cloud down to the centre of Nibelheim only to discover well after arriving that the town is completely intact!
 Zack points out that this is impossible, but before he can come to terms with it, a bunch of Shinra grunts charge in, saying that “the professor’s test samples are escaping!”
 Okay, so all of these grunts know these two by sight or something?
 And yet they don’t know Zack as a major Shinra celebrity?

 At this point, Zack enters into open rebellion against the company, slaughtering a number of relatively innocent footsoldiers.
 I’ve said it before, and I’ll probably keep having to say it from here till the franchise ends, but Square Enix just doesn’t think of minor enemies as people.
 One of the guards starts dragging Cloud away, and you for whatever reason aren’t allowed to attack this person.
 Instead, you have to break up the fight, then approach the grunt, then break up another fight, then approach the grunt again… Also, while I can’t be certain thanks to a misplaced note, I think this was the fight where Tseng showed up on the DMW and he essentially helped us to betray the company with his DMW helicopter attack.
+I realize the DMW Limits are probably supposed to be metaphorical, but I can’t imagine what they’re supposed to represent, exactly.
 This game is just full of systems you just aren’t supposed to question.

 Ugh, this section goes on far too long, is this really so important that we had to play it out?
 Zack locates a SOLDIER first class uniform that’s lying around and decides to put Cloud in it.
 And while I can’t really elaborate, given the level of spoilers, I will say this: I was familiar enough with the opening hours of FFVII from cultural osmosis to have started to work out just what exact bullshit Crisis Core was trying to pull in front of our eyes.
 I still can’t believe this is the real plot, even editing this after completing the Compilation.
 And it’s not just the way they’re doing a contrived setup for FFVII, there are other levels of silliness to this that are immediately relevant as well!
 As Kyle pointed out, for example, this plan is even stupider because Zack thinks it’s a good idea to do this while Cloud is under mental duress, while they’re wanted by the state, and he’s putting on their rare, highly unique yet definitely identifiable uniforms…